msantos/runcron/README.md

 ## Before exec(3)

-Before the task is `exec(3)`ed, signals sent to runcron will cause it to exit except for:
+Before the task is `exec(3)`ed, signals sent to runcron are ignored except for:

 SIGUSR1
 : Run the job immediately

 SIGUSR2
 : Print the remaining number of seconds to stderr

+SIGINT
+: Exit with status 130 (128+SIGINT)

 ## After exec(3)